GSmithApps/zero-to-quarto-site/index.md

 - Version control and working more smoothly with colleagues and the open source community
 - Publishing a website to share findings
 - Using new packages and tools

----

-The GitHub repo that makes this site is [here↗](https://github.com/GSmithApps/zero-to-quarto-site)